The Draft! (film)

 The Draft!
 (Setan Alas!) is a 2023 Indonesian science fiction horror film directed and written by Yusron Fuadi.
 The film stars Adhin Abdul Hakim, Anastasya Herzigova, Anggi Waluyo, Haydar Salishz, Winner Wijaya, and Ibrahim Alhami.

 It had its world premiere at the 18th Jogja-NETPAC Asian Film Festival, where it won the Indonesian Screen Awards for Best Film and two other awards.
+It was theatrically released in Indonesia on 5 March 2026.

 Premise

 Five average college students spend their weekend in an old villa, where they must solve the mystery of their friend's death.